-On April 27, the Tenth Circuit Court of Appeals ruled in favor of abortion providers, denying Oklahoma's request to stay a lower court's ruling from last week that blocked the state's ban on abortion care during the COVID-19 pandemic.
+On April 27, the Tenth Circuit Court of Appeals ruled in favor of abortion providers, denying Oklahoma's request to stay a lower court's ruling from the prior week that blocked the state's ban on abortion care during the COVID-19 pandemic.
 The decision means that abortion clinics can continue providing care as the case continues.

 In the lower court decision on April 20, a federal district judge granted a preliminary injunction allowing most abortion care to continue.
 That decision extended the relief granted by a temporary restraining order until the case concludes, and allowed all abortion care to resume on April 24.